Welcome to Classics/Art 300, the Tier 2 General Education Course.

 5. The midterm counts one third of your grade and so does the final.
 The 3 quizzes together comprise another one third of your grade.
 This is the only system that we use for computing your grades.

 G. Extra Credit and Attendance: Attendance is required because of the large amount of information that is given in class.
 Each class period 25 names will be posted at the beginning and 25 other names at the end of the class.
-At the start or end of the class, each of the 25 students posted must come to the front of the room, display a picture identification, and sign in.
-Failure to sign in when your name is posted means that you will lose 2 points off of your final examination score each time you are caught.
+At the start or end of the class, each of the 25 students posted must come to the front of the room, display a picture identification or Cat Card, and sign in.
+Failure to sign in when your name is posted means that you will lose 3 points off of your final grade point average which is quite a bit.
 The graduate assistants will maintain sign-in sheets for the randomly selected students at the base of the stage.
-Multiple attendance infractions will definitely result in a poor final grade.
-Students who do sign in will get a one point bump in their overall number grade so it is definitely to your advantage to come to class and to sign in if you are listed.
+Multiple attendance infractions (more than 3 unexcused class absences) will definitely result in a poor final grade.
+Students who do sign in will get a ten point bump in their final exam score so it is definitely to your advantage to come to class and to sign in if you are listed because if you don't come to class regularly you will lose a total of 13 points off of your final grade score.
+There is no other extra credit.

 I. Grades and examinations will be based on 100 points with 90 being an A, 80 a B, etc..
 Quizzes are graded with a number or letter grade.
 10 is an A, 9 is an A minus, 8 is a B and so on.
 There will be two terms on each quiz.
 If one term is not identified, the quiz is considered failed.
 For the dates of examinations see the examination study guide section.
 You will have 4 chances to take 3 quizzes and if you take all 4 quizzes we will take your top 3 scores to count towards your final grade.
-If you do well on all 4 quizzes, the extra quizzes will add 2 points to your final exam grade if it is higher than your overall average.
+If you do well on all 4 quizzes, the extra quizzes will add 2 points to your final exam grade if and only if the extra quiz is higher than your overall average.
 Grades are broken down as follows; your 3 best quizzes are one third of your grade, your midterm is one third and your final one third.
 Add your scores up and divide by 3 and you will get your final grade.
-If it is a 90 you have an A.
+If it is a 90 you have an A. In addition your written essay based on your analysis and research of a selected video must receive a passing grade so that you may pass the course.

 Corrections for Dr. Soren’s Textbook

-Unfortunately the recently printed first edition of Dr. Soren’s book has a number of errors in the text.
+Unfortunately the first edition of Dr. Soren’s smaller book has a number of small errors in the text.
 Each one is indicated below and the correction offered so you can print this out and insert it into your copy of his book and use it as needed:

 |5||2||men and women who have contributed, not that have contributed|